There are numerous reasons a lawyer may consider moving toward an alternative career path.

 ALTERNATIVE CAREERS FOR LAWYERS WEBSITES

-This section includes sites with a focus on alternative careers for lawyers.
+This section includes sites with a focus on alternative careers for attorneys.

 Casey Berman founded Leave Law Behind after leaving the law himself.